 Father William was born on June 7, 1982, in Louisville, Kentucky.
 He was raised in the Episcopal Church, and was received into the Orthodox Church by Chrismation at the Assumption Greek Orthodox Church in Louisville, KY, in December of 2005.
 He married Elizabeth Denley in June of 2013, after which she joined him in Boston for his final year of seminary.

 A native Arkansan, Fr.
-Jarrod was received into the Orthodox Church at the Annunciation Greek Orthodox Church in Little Rock in 2005.
-He entered Holy Cross Greek Orthodox School of Theology in 2010, graduating with the professional degree of Master of Divinity with high distinction.
+Jarrod was received into the Orthodox Church in 2005 at the Annunciation Greek Orthodox Church in Little Rock.
+In 2010, he entered Holy Cross Greek Orthodox School of Theology in Brookline, Massachusetts graduating with the professional degree of Master of Divinity, with high distinction.
 Fr.
 Jarrod also completed the advanced theological research degree of Master of Theology at Holy Cross, graduating with highest distinction.

 John Sakellariou was born in 1982 in Cincinnati, Ohio, the first of two sons to the late Zaharias and Eleni (Boustalis) Sakellariou.